 - a.
 For all high schools, there shall be a total of five and one-half (5.5) teacher work days of "records days" per year following the trimester final exams for high schools.
 Allowable Pattern: (Each Trimester a half (1⁄2) day P.M. after finals, a half (1⁄2) day P.M. after finals, and a full day at end of trimester.)
 Grades shall be submitted on or before the close of business on "records day." - b.
 There shall be a total of four and one-half (4.5) teacher work days of "records days" per year with at least one-half (0.5) day each six (6) weeks of instruction for middle schools.
 Grades shall be submitted on or before 8:00 A.M. on the next work day after "records day." - c.
 There shall be a total of three and one-half (3.5) teacher work days of "records days" per year for elementary schools.
 Report cards shall not be required to be completed until close of business on the day of "records day" or later.
-The date of "records day" shall always correspond with the day grades are due. - d.
-Elementary Art, Music, and Physical Education teachers (pro-rated for those less than one (1.0) FTE elementary) and teachers with two (2) half day sessions per mutual agreement shall receive an additional one-half (1⁄2) day "records day."
-This shall be provided as release time or compensated at curriculum pay rate. - e.
-During records days, if teachers request and are granted permission, they will be permitted to complete record keeping responsibilities off site to relieve district technology infrastructure from overload.
-The parties will review status in contract review. - f.
-The last teacher work day of each work year will be records/ work in rooms day for PreK-12. - 13.
-The District shall schedule exams according to the following schedule: receive an additional one-half (1/2) day "records day."
-This shall be provided as release time or compensated at curriculum pay rate.
+The date of "records day" shall always correspond with the day grades are due.
+Elementary Schools will follow a Trimester schedule.